Ejipuh/Plantey-Garden/P- Setup go links on site.md

 	- See [this page](https://flancia.org/mine/go-links/) for what makes go links powerful
 - if I can't do this, then the links in my posts will be limited and cut off from the rest of my digital garden

+## Strategy
+1. Edit a text file with a script
+2. Run this from cmd
+3.

 ## Current Focus:
 - [ ] Figure out how to edit a text file from cmd
-	- [ ] Probably will need Python or other language
+	- [ ] Need to edit text of the text file
 	- [ ]
 - [ ] figure out how to delete .htaccess from cmd
 - [ ] figure out how to upload that text file as .htaccess